 The bigger issue is, if you wait to do surgery, you end up with fraying of the tendon, which makes it difficult for a surgeon to reattach it.
 If you opt for immediate surgery, your surgeon will cut the rest of the tendon and clean it all up before reattaching it, making it more likely you’ll have a successful outcome.

-If I have my biceps tendon reattached, what is the chance that I’ll tear it again?
+If I have it reattached, what is the chance that I’ll tear it again?

 If your surgery goes well, and you follow a solid post-surgery plan, it isn’t likely.
 Only 1.5% to 1.6% of patients re-rupture their biceps tendon.